lady-h-world/My_Garden/reading_pages/Resplendent_Tree/rel1.md

 The data presented here comes from one such campaign, which aimed to promote a term deposit product.
 This product requires customers to maintain their funds in the bank for several years, during which they earn interest.

-In the campaign data below, the label `deposit` indicates whether a customer has acquired this term deposit product.
+In the campaign data, the label `deposit` indicates whether a customer has acquired this term deposit product.

 </p>